Registered: 1296569362 Posts: 5,586

 I would also consider pushing her bmi up further & seeing if her state improves aswell.

-Best wishes __________________ Son,DX with AN, (purging type) age 13 in October 2015 , (4 months immediate inpatient) , Then FBT at home since.and making progress every day.
-He is now in good recovery, and Living life to the full like a normal teen.
-We are not completely out of the woods yet, but we can see the light at the end of the tunnel, thanks to ATDT.
+Best wishes __________________ Son,DX with AN, (purging type) in 2015 ,had 4 months immediate inpatient,then FBT at home since.
+He is now in strong recovery, (Phase 3 ) and Living life to the full, like a "normal" teen.
+This is with thanks to ATDT.
 Hoping to get him into full recovery and remission one day at a time.
+Getting him to a much higher weight, and with a much higher calorie plan than his clinicians gave him as a target, was instrumental to getting him to the strong recovery that he is in now.
+Food is the medicine.

 Registered: 1494975358 Posts: 5